 Engaging employees through tactics like training programs and anonymous employee engagement surveys can help organizations gain honest feedback and recommendations for improvement.

-Patient satisfaction surveys are also becoming increasingly important in the healthcare industry’s transition to value-based care, as quality outcomes start to impact reimbursement and the bottom line (6).
+Patient satisfaction surveys are also becoming increasingly important in the healthcare industry’s transition to value-based care, as quality outcomes start to impact reimbursement and the bottom line.

-4. Implement a software solution for incident and event reporting and tracking patient complaints/compliments
+4. Implement a software solution for incident reporting and tracking patient complaints/compliments

-Implementing a software solution for incident and event reporting and tracking patient feedback ensures prompt notification of patient safety events and allows healthcare teams to quickly respond to patient concerns.
-It also allows organizations to track trends over time across departments, as well as identify areas of future improvement.
+Implementing incident reporting software and tracking patient feedback ensures prompt notification of patient safety events and allows healthcare teams to quickly respond to patient concerns.
+It also allows organizations to track incident reporting trends over time across departments, as well as identify areas of future improvement.

 5. Prioritize strong communication with the patient and family members